 The good news is, you can deal with these limitations

-SharePoint Manager Plus was designed to overcome these limitations and make your job easier.
+SharePoint Manager Plus , the SharePoint management, auditing, reporting, and monitoring component of AD360, our unified IAM solution, was designed to overcome these limitations and make your job easier.
 You can generate audit reports for both on-premises and Office 365 SharePoint environments in a central console, unlike in the native build (which makes you go to specific locations in the environment to generate each report).
 There are a lot of additional benefits to using SharePoint Manager Plus, but here are a few:

 - Pre-categorized audit reports make object-specific auditing easy.
 So, you can look up audit events related to any object, whether it be document libraries, lists, SharePoint users, or groups.